schwarzkopfb/prmoji/README.md

 where X is one of: `silent`, `error`, `info`, `debug`, `silly`.
 (Default is `info`.)

-You'll have to expose the following env vars:
+You'll have to set the following env vars:

 - `SLACK_TOKEN` - for communicating with Slack
 - `DATABASE_URL` - the PostgreSQL DB URL including credentials

 The port can be overwritten with the `PORT` var, defult is `5000`.

+#### Optional merge notifications from all users in a given channel

 Also if `NOTIFICATIONS_CHANNEL_ID` is set, Prmoji will send updates to that channel when a tracked PR gets merged.
 Note: this feature requires `chat:write` or `chat:write.public` scope to be configured in Slack for the app.

+#### Customise bot user appearance

+Set `APP_NAME` and `APP_DISPLAY_NAME` env vars to update the bot user's name.
+It's recommended to use the same values that you configured in Slack.

 ### Slack